 The Alabama Department of Revenue’s Motor Vehicle Division requires professional non-dealers to post a $50,000 designated agent bond before conducting business in the state.

-- licensed financial institutions
+- Licensed financial institutions

-- out-of-state financial institutions (manufactured homes only)
+- Out-of-state financial institutions (manufactured homes only)

-- law firms (manufactured homes only)
+- Law firms (manufactured homes only)

-- title agents (manufactured homes only)
+- Title agents (manufactured homes only)

+By posting an Alabama non-dealer designated agent bond, principals (designated agents) pledge to conduct business according to the laws of the state.
 If the principal conducts unlawful business, the bond protects harmed parties from financial loss up to the full amount of the bond.
 The principal, in turn, must reimburse the surety for any damages paid out.

-Designated agent bonds in Alabama remain in full force and effect until canceled.
+Designated agent bonds in Alabama remain in full force and in effect until canceled.
 The surety can be released and discharged from liability to the state by filing a written request to be released and discharged with the Department of Revenue.
 The surety is released 60 days after the request is filed.

 How to become a designated agent in Alabama

-- out-of-state financial institutions (manufactured homes only) - submit a copy of company’s State business or regulatory license
+- Out-of-state financial institutions (manufactured homes only): Submit a copy of company’s State business or regulatory license

-- law firms (manufactured homes only) - submit a copy of document evidencing that a principal of the firm is admitted to the State Bar
+- Law firms (manufactured homes only): Submit a copy of document evidencing that a principal of the firm is admitted to the State Bar

-- title agents (manufactured homes only) - submit a copy of certificate of authority issued by the Alabama Department of Insurance
+- Title agents (manufactured homes only): Submit a copy of certificate of authority issued by the Alabama Department of Insurance

 Ready to get started?